getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 ##### LinkedErrors
 _Import name: `Sentry.Integrations.LinkedErrors`_

-This integration allows to configure linked errors.
+This integration allows you to configure linked errors.
 They'll be recursively read up to a specified limit and lookup will be performed by a specific key.
-By default, limit is set to 5 and key used is `cause`.
+By default, limit is set to 5 and the key used is `cause`.

 Available options: